3geek14/Realms/Omnibus.md

 ### Impale ### {#impale}

 Impaling is the act of holding a weapon in an opponent's kill location after death, and saying the word "Impale."
-It counts as continuous, [non-body destroying]{.new} blows to that location.
+It counts as continuous, [non-body-destroying]{.new} blows to that location.
 The act of impaling will bypass any armor, damaged or not.
 While impaled, a character cannot be raised or animated and is unable to regenerate.
 The results can vary when impaling NPCs.

 ### Lightning Bolt ### {#lightning-bolt-call}